 Skip advert

 Advertisement

-The previous, third-generation Fabia was a decent car to drive, although it didn’t offer much entertainment once out of town and tackling the twisty stuff.
+The previous generation Fabia was a decent car to drive, although it didn’t offer much entertainment once out of town and tackling the twisty stuff.
 The latest model utilises the VW Group’s MQB-A0 platform, which offers increased rigidity and less weight than the old PQ26 architecture, helping to improve handling and make the Fabia a little more fun.

 Advertisement - Article continues below

-Ultimately, though, the Fabia is focused towards comfort rather than performance and it delivers an easy, relaxing drive.
-The soft suspension results in more body roll while cornering than you might expect, but the Fabia remains a smooth operator to drive, especially at lower urban speeds.
-It's pretty quiet in the cabin most of the time, too, although we did notice some tyre roar when we were travelling at motorway speeds.
+Ultimately, though, the Fabia focuses on comfort rather than performance and delivers an easy, relaxing drive.
+The soft suspension results in more body roll while cornering than expected, but the suspension in the Fabia maintains a smooth low-speed ride.
+It's quiet in the cabin most of the time, although we did notice some tyre roar when we were travelling at motorway speeds.

-Buyers may be disappointed with Skoda’s decision not to offer a sporty vRS model, but the three-cylinder, turbocharged engines that make up the core of the range will be strong enough for most.
-The ubiquitous 1.5-litre TSI unit, in use across various VW Group brands, is also available in combination with the top-spec Monte Carlo trim.
+Buyers may be disappointed with Skoda’s decision not to offer a sporty vRS model, but the three-cylinder turbocharged engines that make up the core of the range will be strong enough for most buyers needs.
+The ubiquitous 1.5-litre TSI unit that’s used across various VW Group brands, is also available from Colour Edition trim and above.

 0-62mph acceleration and top speed

-If you can afford it, the turbocharged TSI engines are probably worth the extra outlay.
+The turbocharged TSI engines are worth the extra outlay if you can afford it.
 The 94bhp variant brings an increased torque figure of 175Nm (compared to 93Nm for the MPI), with acceleration from 0-62mph improving to a much more respectable 10.7 seconds.

-Opting for the 108bhp car brings another rise in torque to 200Nm and a sprint time of 9.9 seconds flat for the six-speed manual, and 9.8 seconds for the DSG automatic version, while the 148bhp 1.5-litre model benefits from 250Nm of torque and manages 0-62mph in 7.9 seconds.
+Opting for the 114bhp car increases torque to 200Nm and reduces the sprint time to 9.3 seconds flat for the six-speed manual and 9.7 seconds for the DSG automatic version.
+Meanwhile, the 148bhp 1.5-litre model benefits from 250Nm of torque and manages 0-62mph in 8.0 seconds.

+Skip advert